kavehbc/data-neural-network/README.md

-# Data Management &amp; Neural Network
+# Advanced Data Management &amp; Neural Networks

-This repository contains Jupyter Notebooks and Python source code to teach and practice the following courses in LaSalle College:
+This repository contains Jupyter Notebooks and Python source codes for the following courses in LaSalle College:

 - Advanced Data Management (420-A15-AS)<br />
 - Machine Learning and Neural Networks (420-A16-AS)